Epalmer20/Epalmer20.github.io/README.md

 ### Impeachment analysis

+In October 2020, we used raw data of House Democrats’ positions regarding President Trump’s impeachment to find potential stories.

+Results can be found [here](https://Epalmer20.github.io/impeachmentanalysis/Impeachmentanalysis.html)

 ### Biden transition analysis

 After Joe Biden's 2020 election, there were new appointments to the White House and agencies.
 For this class we scraped data from [website](https://buildbackbetter.gov/nominees-and-appointees/) using R to analyze the new appointees under Biden.